neumino/neumino.github.io/movies.md

-### Doctor Strange
+### Rings
-*Released on 2016-10-25, vote average 5.2*
+*Released on 2016-10-27, vote average 8.4*

-After his career is destroyed, a brilliant but arrogant surgeon gets a new lease on life when a sorcerer takes him under his wing and trains him to defend the world against evil.
+The film revolves around the events that took place before The Ring.
+It tells the story of the years before the video tape came to be and the beginning of how Samara&#39;s terror began.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/HSzx-zryEgM?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/mQXhV4PQl3I?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>